zenoxs/tauri-appcenter-companion/README.md

 Then copy the generated token, open the "API Tokens" settings from the app and add a new token.

-### Create a bundled application
+### Create a bundled app

-_What is a bundled application ?_
+_What is a bundled app ?_
-A bundled application is a logical representation of multiple appcenter's applications.
-If you relate on a single base code framework and you want to build, for example, your Android and iOS application you need to go each time to the detail of th application to launch and track the build.
-With a bundled application you can manage all your applications's build in a single view.
+A bundled app is a logical representation of multiple appcenter's apps.
+If you relate on a single base code framework and you want to build, for example, your Android and iOS application you must go to application detail each time to start and follow the build.
+With a bundled app you can manage all your apps build in a single view.

-**To create a bundled application** you need to navigate to the **Applications** page and click on the **Add** button.
+**To create a bundled app** you need to navigate to the **Applications** page and click on the **Add** button.
 Then the app will fetch all your registered token-based apps with their configured branches.
 You can select which branches will compose your bundled application and the name of your bundled application.
 Then press the **Save** button to create your bundled application and voilà.

 ## Confidentiality & Security